-The polarising push to bring decommissioned nuclear reactors back online in the US, as data centres powering artificial intelligence programmes increase the demand for energy, shows no sign of cooling off.
+The polarising push to bring decommissioned nuclear reactors back online in the US, as data centres powering artificial intelligence programmes increase energy demand, shows no sign of cooling off.

-The US Nuclear Regulatory Commission will be holding a “question and answer” meeting on Thursday about the status of one of these decommissioned plants, known as “zombie reactors”.
+The US Nuclear Regulatory Commission is to host a “question and answer” meeting on Thursday about the status of one of these decommissioned plants, known as “zombie reactors”.

-The Three Mile Island Unit 1 reactor in Pennsylvania now goes by the name Crane Clean Energy Centre, following the 2024 announcement of a partnership between Constellation Energy and Microsoft.
+The Three Mile Island Unit 1 reactor in Pennsylvania is now known as the Crane Clean Energy Centre, following the 2024 announcement of a partnership between Constellation Energy and Microsoft.
 The technology giant agreed to a 20-year power purchase agreement to help fuel its data centres.

 Critics have said the name change is an effort to erase history.
 TMI Unit 1 remained operational until it was shut down in 2019, but TMI Unit 2 was the site of one of the largest nuclear accidents in US history.

-Those critical of restarting TMI Unit 1 say safety concerns remain, and insist that the economics behind nuclear energy does not make sense, even amid a push to supply data centres with energy.
+Those critical of restarting TMI Unit 1 say safety concerns remain, and insist that the economics behind nuclear energy do not make sense, even amid a push to supply data centres with energy.

 Mr Epstein cited several executive orders issued by President Donald Trump in May designed to expedite the construction of reactors and bolster nuclear energy in the US.